 HIST 309 Introduction to Historical Writing (3).

 Recommended: 12 credits in history courses.
 A study of the methods and problems of historical research and presentation.
 Assignments include a major research paper.

-HIST 337 Europe in the World Setting of the 20th Century (3).
-An investigation of the political, economic, and cultural developments of 20th-century Europe, with special emphasis on the factors involved in the two world wars and their worldwide effects and significance.
+HIST 337 Europe in the World Setting since 1914 (3).
+An investigation of the political, economic, and cultural developments of Europe since 1914, with special emphasis on the factors involved in the two world wars and their worldwide effects and significance.

 HIST 361 America in the Revolutionary Era: 1763 to 1815 (3).

 A consideration of the background and direction of the American Revolution, and the early development of the nation through the War of 1812.
 Emphasis is on how the Revolution shaped American political and social development, including the creation of a new government under the Constitution and the challenges facing the new nation.